econoalchemist/SeedSigner/02_Software.md

 <img width="800" src="assets/software17.png">
 </p>

 Select the target drive that you want to flash the image file to.
+You want to choose your MicroSD card here.

 <p align="center">
  <img width="500" src="assets/software18.png">